MVinsonCPNB/java/SimpleChat_app/README.txt

 # Open another terminal or two and run the SimpleChatClient
         $java SimpleChatClient

-# Depending on how many clients you have open, messages send to
+# Depending on how many clients you have open, messages sent to
-  the server from a client will be displayed on each client message board.
+  the server from a client will be displayed on each client's message board.

 # For detailed informtion about this application see